 (3) If the writ is directed to more than one person, the writ must be served in the manner provided by this Rule on the person first named in the writ, and copies must be served on each of the other persons in the same manner as the writ.

-(4) Together with the writ there must be served a notice (in Form 72) stating the Court or Judge before whom and the date on which the person restrained is to be brought and that in default of obedience proceedings for committal of the party disobeying will be taken.
+[(4) deleted]

+[Rule 7 amended in Gazette 28 Jul 2010 p.
+3484.]

 8. Return to writ of habeas corpus

 (1) The person to whom a writ of habeas corpus ad subjiciendum is directed must at the time and place specified in the writ, make his return to the writ.